Hacking Chinese

 Is speaking more important than listening when learning Chinese?

-Listening is hard
+Listening in Chinese is hard

 Listening ability is much more important than speaking ability